nurpax/blog/posts/2019-08-18-dirty-tricks-6502-programmers-use.md

 }
 ```

-This is translates to pretty compact assembly.
+This translates to pretty compact assembly.
 The slope counter variants tended to be even smaller, though.

 ## Winner entry